Tutorial: Change the database for EF Database First with ASP.NET MVC app

 Unfortunately, the views still do not contain the new property.
 To update the views you have two options - you can either re-generate the views by once again adding scaffolding for the Student class, or you can manually add the new property to your existing views.
 In this tutorial, you will add the scaffolding again because you have not made any customized changes to the automatically-generated views.
 You might consider manually adding the property when you have made changes to the views and do not want to lose those changes.

 To ensure the views are re-created, delete the Students folder under Views, and delete the StudentsController.
 Then, right-click the Controllers folder and add scaffolding for the Student model.
 Again, name the controller StudentsController.
-Select OK.
+Select Add.

+Build the solution again.
 The views now contain the MiddleName property.